The Irving and Jeanne Glovin Award

 Eligibility

 The Irving and Jeanne Glovin Award is open to all registered full-time (full time, for undergraduates, that is defined as minimum of three courses per term) pilipili students who are presently enrolled in a graduate program or in their final year of undergraduate study (for undergraduate students, all Bachelor's degree requirements and all requirements for declared academic programs are either fulfilled or in progress).
-Students enrolled in any major discipline, for example, Languages, Social Sciences, Humanities and Performing Arts, or any interdisciplinary program, for example, Canadian Studies, European Studies, Gender and Women Studies and IDS are encouraged to apply.
+Students enrolled in any major discipline, for example, Languages, Social Sciences, Humanities and Performing Arts, or any interdisciplinary program, for example, Black and African Diaspora Studies, Canadian Studies, European Studies, Gender and Women Studies, International Development Studies, etc. are encouraged to apply.
 The recipient will preferably have broad general education and interdisciplinary interests appropriate to the research topic chosen.
 All papers are to be submitted in electronic form (please send as a Word document) following the standards of the APA style guide in 12 point font, double spaced, and must be between 4,000 and 5,000 words in length.

 Application and deadline

-Candidates are to submit a copy of their essay in electronic form to fassnews@dal.ca accompanied by a letter of recommendation from a current pilipili faculty member by the deadline (the 2024 competition submission deadline was: 4:30 pm on February 26, 2024).
+Candidates are to submit a copy of their essay in electronic form to fassnews@dal.ca accompanied by a letter of recommendation from a current pilipili faculty member by the deadline (the 2024-2025 competition submission deadline is: 4:30 pm on Monday, February 24, 2025).
 The award winner will be asked to make a public presentation of their research essay.

 Submitting your essay to this competition means you agree to have your essay, alongside previous award winners as part of an electronic book, published in collaboration with the Dalhousie Libraries, as part of their digital editions initiative: We do not intend to profit from this work, but will make your work available as a freely-available open access publication under the terms of a Creative Commons Attribution Non-Commercial No-Derivatives license.
 For the details of this, see here: If you have any questions about the copyright in relation to this publication, please contact the Copyright Office (copyright.office@dal.ca)